-The House considered its version of the Omnibus Budget Reconciliation Act of 1993, H.R.
-2264, on May 27.
-The Senate considered its version, S. 1134, on June 23 and June 24 (after completing consideration of S. 1134, the Senate amended and passed H.R.
-2264 for purposes of conference with the House).
-Senator Pete Domenici, ranking minority member of the Senate Budget making the Byrd rule applicable to the consideration of conference reports and amendments between the two chambers (pp. 38559-38560).
+17 The Senate agreed to the conference report accompanying COBRA of 1985 (H.R.
+3128) on December 19, 1985; see the Congressional Record of that date at pp. 38503-38543.
+Later that day, the Senate adopted S.Res.
+286, a measure making the Byrd rule applicable to the consideration of conference reports and amendments between the two chambers (pp. 38559-38560).
 Also that day, the House disagreed to the conference report on COBRA.
 Subsequently, the House and Senate engaged in an exchange of amendments in order to resolve their differences regarding the measure.
 The Senate considered the measure further on December 20, 1985 and several days in mid-March 1986 (despite the enactment of COBRA into law on April 7, 1986, the designation "1985" was retained in the act's title).
 Thus, the portion of the Byrd rule contained in S.Res.
 286 was not in effect when the Senate considered and agreed to the conference report on COBRA, but it was in effect during Senate action on the subsequent amendment exchange with the House.